 Dear Faculty Search Committee,

 I am writing to express my interest in the position of Lecturer in Digital Technologies and Policy with the Department of Science, Technology, Engineering, and Public Policy (STEaPP) at University College London.
 I am currently an Assistant Professor of International Affairs in the Bush School of Government and Public Service at Texas A&M University.
 My interdisciplinary PhD in Technology, Management, and Policy from MIT’s Engineering Systems Division combines computer science, international political economy, and operations strategy.
 My research explores the political economy of Internet infrastructure and security.
 Building on extensive fieldwork, I explain and evaluate how operational epistemic communities managing the Internet’s infrastructure create and sustain the knowledge and rules necessary to keep pace with technological change, emerging security threats, and demands for diverse online services.
 The role these communities play in Internet governance and maintaining a resilient Internet infrastructure has been under-explored in both literature and practice.
-The insights from my research are essential to systematically and effectively integrating the technical and operational knowledge these communities generate about Internet security and resilience into evidence-based policy making and the global governance system.
+The insights from my research are essential to systematically and effectively integrate the technical and operational knowledge these communities generate about Internet resilience into evidence-based policy making and the global governance system.
 Over the past ten years, my engagement with these communities has created regional and global impact, including helping to build cybersecurity communities in developing regions and addressing cybersecurity data governance challenges.

 Integrating research, engagement, and teaching is key to understanding contemporary and emerging challenges facing Internet infrastructure governance and security, and for preparing the next generation of sociotechnical policy analysts and researchers to solve global challenges such as cybercrime, platform governance, and improving Internet infrastructure in developing regions.
-Over the past four years, I have successfully led the Cyber Policy Concentration (CPC) in my department’s Masters in International Affairs, single-handedly designing, developing, and delivering this advanced specialization from scratch.
+Over the past four years, I have successfully led the Cyber Policy Concentration (CPC) in my department’s Masters of International Affairs, single-handedly designing, developing, and delivering this advanced specialization from scratch.
 The CPC has gained increasing interest, blending theory with applied project-based study and policy analysis skills that prepare students to the bridge gaps between policy and technical knowledge.